pmean/build-website/text/06/WithholdingPHI.md

 of the research study.
 This comment was apparently based on 45 CFR 164.524(a)(2)(iii)

-> *An individual\'s access to protected health information created or
+> *An individual's access to protected health information created or
 > obtained by a covered health care provider in the course of research
 > that includes treatment may be temporarily suspended for as long as
 > the research is in progress, provided that the individual has agreed